webix-hub/docs/data/desktop/window.md

 {view:"window", modal:true}
 ~~~

-When a modal window is initialized, the app area is greyed out to indicate that it is disabled while you "communicate" with the window.
+When a modal window is initialized, the app area turns gray to indicate that it is disabled while you "communicate" with the window.

 ##Related articles